 Evernote is perfect for writers who want a single repository to collect all their ideas.

 Price: Free plan available with a 60 MB monthly upload limit.
 The premium plan starts at $2.61/month with unlimited syncing across devices and extra storage.

 I personally use Evernote to track ideas for different writing projects.
 It allows you to separate your notes into separate “notebooks,” ensuring that your inspiration bursts and/or notes are neatly organized.
 It is certainly easy to navigate and has many advanced features like attaching images and annotating them, a handy template collection, and an option to share your note with others.

 You can do just about anything in Evernote – collect ideas, organize your to-do list, map out a social media calendar, design a marketing plan, etc. There’s also a web clipper feature that you can use to save anything on the web easily.

 Grammarly is a writing application for someone who wants to check short pieces of writing for grammar and punctuation errors.

 Price: Free plan available.
-Premium starts at $29.95/month containing advanced features like plagiarism checker, advanced suggestions, etc.
+Premium starts at $29.95/month, containing advanced features like a plagiarism checker, advanced suggestions, etc.